-When I began the day, I promised myself I wasn’t going to write about drones or Glenn Greenwald or the war on terrorism again, mainly because I’ve written four consecutive posts on the topic with slowly diminishing levels of reception and popularity.
-I should probably move on for a few days and cover one of my other ongoing narrative beats, but as you can plainly see, I simply can’t help myself.
-In fact, I started an entirely different post today (about this) until a tweet appeared on my screen that was utterly irresistible.
-And so I called an audible mid-play and opted instead to write about drones and Glenn Greenwald.
-Again.
+When I began the day, I promised myself I wasn't going to write about drones or Glenn Greenwald or the war on terrorism again, but after I read a tweet he posted today I simply couldn't help myself.
+In fact, I started an entirely different post today until the following tweet appeared on my screen and it was utterly irresistible:

 But of course this tweet was a stellar example of the hyperbole that Greenwald markets to his followers on the drones issue.
 The sensationalism works especially well on Twitter with people who merely read the screaming slug-line and frantically retweet it without clicking the link.
 If we merely read the text, we're led to believe that local police departments are evolving into huckleberry-sized drone franchisees of the Obama administration's counterterrorism weapon of choice.
 And, worse, it appears as if terrifying drones have been "married" to the (admittedly worthless) drug war.
 Drones and the drug war: an incendiary Venn Diagram guaranteed to spark a geyser of outraged megadittoes from Greenwald's acolytes.
 What ho?!
 Local Gomers pursuing harmless, giggly pot smokers with drones?!
 Due process is truly dead!
 IEEEEE!

 If we click on the article itself, however, we quickly discover what's really going on.

 1) The drone is a Maveric UAV, designed and marketed by a local Monroe outfit called Condor Aerial.
 Maverics don't carry weaponry of any kind and can't provide long-term surveillance due to its maximum 90-minute flight time.